NicolasLagaillardie/mpst_rust_github/artifact.md

 1. `cargo` which calls the `Rust` compiler
 2. `run` for compiling and running one or more `Rust` files
 3. `--example="Adder_generated` for running the specific *example* `Adder_generated`
 4. `--features=baking` for compiling only specific parts of `Mpanon` used for the example.
-This allows faster compilation than compiling the whole library.
-The different features available are shown in our [README.md](README.md#available-features).

 You will have an error and several warnings when running the previous command.
 This is because the `Scribble` api only generates `Rust` types